Djelloul007/serenity_bdd_playwright/README.md

 # Serenity BDD and MS Playwright

-This tutorial show you how to get started with REST-API testing using Serenity and Cucumber 4.
+This tutorial show you how to use Serenity BDD and MS Playwright together.